longhuang318/mobile_robot_rl/README.md

-# Mobile robot control using Deep Reinforcement Learning
+# Mobile robot control using Deep Reinforcement Learning （ V-REP, torch, SAC）
 ### Short description
 Following project was a part of my master thesis.
 Current version is a little bit modified and much improved.
 The project is using modified algorithm Deterministic Policy Gradient